Skip to main content

 • How to identify problems and risk factors early.

-• How to provide advice and practical support for a person presenting a mental health condition.
+• How to provide advice and practical support for a person presenting with a mental health condition.

 • How to recognise and manage stress.